bscan-rbt/obsidian-backup/Deck Building TTRPG/Core Gameplay/Dice.md

 *Defensive Dice* - Defensive dice are rolled when attempting to mitigate damage.
 Subtract the Defence roll from the damage being dealt.
 Defensive Dice are the same as the Damage Dice.

 *Chance Dice* - Used to determine Chance outcomes, such as Critical Strikes and Luck.
 The DM's can also use this to determine random outcomes.
-This is a D100 (or 2 D10's).
+This is a D20.

 *Skill Dice* - Rolled when determining Skill outcomes such as Persuasion, Sleight of Hand, Athletics, Acrobatics and Knowledge.
 D20 is the standard dice used for these rolls.